Hair is initially white (no pigment) and gets its natural color from a type of pigment called melanin.

 - Chemical exposure

 - Malnutrition (color and texture changes are reversible with proper nutrition)

 Advances in scientific research and the ability to grow hair follicle melanocytes in vitro raised the possibility of reversing the loss of pigment in the hair.

 It is not too uncommon to see spontaneous repigmentation along the same individual hair shaft when hair starts to turn gray.
 Moreover, white and gray hair follicles have regained color in vitro.

 French scientists, led by Gabriel Etienne of the Universite Victor Segalen in Bordeaux, treated leukemia patients with a new cancer drug, Gleevec, and noted an unexpected side effect: 9 of 133 patients’ hair color was restored to their pre-gray color.

-Karen’s Fit Tip: Slow the graying process by following a healthy lifestyle and nutritious diet.
+Karen’s Fit Tip: Slow the graying process with good hair care, which includes following a healthy lifestyle and nutritious diet.

 - Include soy-based foods to induce catalase activity and break down hydrogen peroxide (hair’s natural bleach).

 - Eat a diet rich in antioxidants to battle the oxygen radicals, or “free radicals”, that cause hair pigment cells to age and stop producing hair color.

 - Avoid preservatives (e.g. benzoates) that damage vital mitochondria and cause an increase in circulating oxygen radicals.